 Uniform Energy Factors Based on Rated Storage Volume and Draw Pattern

 The current Federal Standards for electric water heater Uniform Energy Factors (UEF) vary based on rated storage volume and draw pattern.
 This standard, which went into effect at the end of 2016, replaces the old federal standard equal to 0.96-(0.0003×Rated Storage in Gallons) for tanks equal to or smaller than 55 gallons and 2.057 – (0.00113×Rated Storage) for tanks larger than 55 gallons.
-Table 2-47 shows the formulas to calculate the minium UEF for various tanks sizes using both the new standard with draw patterns, and the pre-draw pattern standard, which will likely be more common in replacements through 2021.
+Table 2-47 shows the formulas to calculate the minimum UEF for various tanks sizes using both the new standard with draw patterns, and the pre-draw pattern standard, which will likely be more common in replacements through 2021.
 Pre-calculated UEF values are provided for common tank sizes.
 Draw patterns are defined in the Federal Standard test procedures for water heaters as illustrated in Table 2-46.Source 12